 Mansour Bahrami is one of the greatest tennis showmen on the circuit.
 He is brilliant to watch and brilliant to play against.
 We had a lot of fun during the doubles last year – with Tim Henman and Grigor Dimitrov who both put on a kilt during the match – so wanted to make sure this year was going to be just as entertaining.

-Arguably one of the world’s greatest tennis players of all time, Roger Federer is also one of the most popular players to watch, so we are very lucky to have him participating in Andy Murray Live 2017.
+Arguably one of the world’s greatest tennis players of all time, Roger Federer is also one of the most popular players to watch, so we were very lucky to have him participating in Andy Murray Live 2017.

 Roger’s achievements are endless but here are some of his most impressive feats: